osmlab/osm-community-index/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: Add a community resource
+about: Use this template to request a new community resource
+---

 <!--
 This template can help you add your community resource to the index.
 Fill in whatever sections you want, or feel free to ignore it!